Professor-Ruiz/Master-Assignment-Template/docs/testing-options.md

 <details>
   <summary>One input/output test</summary>

-> Remove the second test in the file by following the directions below:
+> This test will execute your student's program once.
+You supply the input and expected output.
+It captures the program output in it's entirety.
+You'll need to remove the second input/output pair in the file by following the directions below:

 <br>